paulmederos/mlp-emoji/README.md

-Add MLP Emoji to SlackHQ
+Add MLP:FiM Emoji to SlackHQ
 ========================

-I needed MLP emoji for my company's Slack.
+I needed MLP:FiM emoji for my company's Slack.
 So I made them.
 Thanks to @SteveStreza for pointing me to [/r/mylittlepony/](http://www.reddit.com/r/mylittlepony/).

 **How to install:** Reference this tweet [https://twitter.com/SlackHQ/status/437028458627989504](https://twitter.com/SlackHQ/status/437028458627989504) for details on how you can add these to Slack.